Pay Off Car No Matter How Much You Owe Scam

 How to avoid the "Pay Off Trade Scam"

 - If you're wanting to trade in your current car because the interest rate or monthly payment is too high, you may want to consider a low interest auto refinance loan.
 Refinance loans are very popular and good ways to save a lot of money after you have already purchased a car.
-If you're unsure about refinancing your current car loan, read more about it in my article on car refinance here.
+If you're unsure about refinancing your current car loan, read more about it in my article on how to refinance a car online.

 - It's best to not trade a car in that you owe more money on it than it's worth.
 If you must trade, make up the negative equity amount with cash or wait until you're in a positive equity situation to trade the car in.